The Protein Bar vs Protein Powder Debate Just Got a Third Option

 Q: What about cost per gram vs. powder?

-A: Factor in compliance.
+A: Factor in actual consumption.
 Powder sitting unused because it's inconvenient costs infinite dollars per gram consumed.
 The format you actually use provides better value than the format you skip.

 Q: Can gummies replace all my protein powder?